VeedantBrahmbhatt/NSIP_Dashboard/README.md

 Our dashboard includes the following features:
 - **Search by Request ID**: Quickly find records by typing the Request ID.
 - **Filter by Circle**: Filter records based on the Circle.
-- **Pagination**: Navigate through records 10 at a time using forward and back buttons.
+- **Pagination**: Navigate through records 15 at a time using page number buttons.

 #### File Structure